 Marketing psychology, or consumer psychology that is applied to marketing, as some calls it, is the act of anticipating buyer behaviour by understanding the cognitive biases of human beings.
 Consumers are often irrational and emotional, making decisions based largely on these innate biases.

 One key element of being a great marketer is to understand how (and why) our prospective customers or current customers think and act the way they do.
 For example, what makes your customers take action?
 Why do they choose to buy your competitors’ products or services instead of yours?
 How can you get them to purchase from you instead?
-Besides an effective business and marketing strategy, understanding marketing psychology would also be very important to your business’ content marketing and social media strategy.

 Need additional resources on marketing psychology?
 Here’s an amazing list of resources from Neil Patel.